 Data access rules and guidelines

 The foundation of HR data security is controlling who can access sensitive information.
 Even with strong redaction practices, limiting initial access prevents many potential breaches from occurring.
+HR departments play a critical role in managing access to confidential information and ensuring compliance with HR confidentiality laws.

 Implement these access control measures: